Environment Agency notification requirements

 Board-level approval and director sign-off

-ESOS requires mandatory board-level director sign-off on compliance submissions, confirming that required energy audits have been completed, efficiency opportunities identified, and organizational obligations met 1.
+ESOS requires mandatory board-level director sign-off on compliance submissions, confirming that required energy audits have been completed, efficiency opportunities identified, and organizational obligations met 2.
+This board approval requirement was introduced by the original ESOS Regulations 2014 and reinforced by the 2023 amendments 3.

 Director approval demonstrates senior management engagement with ESOS outcomes and provides accountability for compliance quality.
 The signing director must have appropriate authority within the organization's governance structure.